Overview

 Clone Pull Requests

-Direct PR URL cloning:
+Direct PR URL cloning:- Fetches PR metadata

 - Determines source branch